 FIU and the College of Engineering and Computing offer a variety of financial aid opportunities and scholarships to qualified students.
 The amounts and eligibility requirements of these awards vary depending on the type of award.
 Merit-based financial assistance is highly competitive, hence, students are encouraged to apply early.

 The curriculum consists of 128 credit hours.
 Lower division requirements include at least 60 hours of pre-engineering credits.
 Up to 90 academic credits may be transferred from an ABET accredited institution of higher education.
-In addition, all students must meet the University Foreign Language Requirement, must pass the CLAST or have it waived, and must meet all of the state and university requirements for graduation.
+In addition, all students must meet the University Foreign Language Requirement and must meet all of the state and university requirements for graduation.

 Interactive Mechanical Engineering Curriculum Flowchart